Arndtman/PokeDude-Automation-Scripting/README.md

 # PokeDude-Automation-Scripting
-Automation, Scripting, Basic AI development for a Pokemon game I enjoy.
+Automation, Scripting, and Basic AI development for an Online Multiplayer Pokemon game I enjoy.